 As an example of what quantum algorithms look like, the diagram shows the Deutsch-Jozsa algorithm in a version that uses two qubits.
 Time goes from left to right, each qubit follows a line, and the boxes represent gates that transform or measure the qubits.
 In general, we can think of n qubits as a vector of 2^n complex numbers.
 Each step of computation is the application of a matrix (called a gate) to some of the state, and or a measurement of the final state.
 Each step takes between 10 and 100 nanoseconds on today’s quantum computers.
 Quantum computing is probabilistic in nature, so typically we will want to repeat the computation a large number of times, such as 10 million.
 This will give us a probability distribution over the observed final states.

 Which other algorithms can motivate language design?
 The strongest motivators would be quantum algorithms that can make near-term quantum computers outperform all current classical computers.
-This is also known as a quantum advantage.
+This is also known as a quantum advantage (aka quantum supremacy, something that Google’s quantum team demonstrated after this article was originally written).
 The Quantum Algorithm Zoo lists 60 algorithms.
 Most of them have better worst-case complexity than their classical counterparts but are unlikely to provide a quantum advantage any time soon.
 The paucity of promising quantum algorithms is a conundrum for language designers.
 Specifically, how can we know what programming style to support before a wide variety of algorithms is available?

 Researchers have high hopes for three areas of quantum algorithms that may give a quantum advantage with fewer than 10,000 qubits.
 The most promising area consists of algorithms for optimization.
 Many optimization problems are NP-complete, which means that optimal algorithms on a classical computer scale poorly.
 Classical algorithms can also solve such problems approximately and so can quantum algorithms, such as the Quantum Approximate Optimization Algorithm (QAOA).
 Indeed, QAOA has generated optimism that it may gain a quantum advantage starting at problem sizes that require 3,000 qubits to represent.
 In 2019, DARPA plans to invest $33 million in finding out whether QAOA or related algorithms can give a quantum advantage within five years.
 Two other promising areas are algorithms for simulation and for machine learning.
 In particular, simulation of quantum chemistry is at the heart of what motivated quantum computing in the first place.
 Thus, in the near term, algorithms for optimization, simulation, and machine learning will be the strongest drivers of language design.